Last Updated on July 22, 2022 by Laura Turner

 Medical school, graduate school, dental school, any graduate or professional school: they are all expensive!
 Many students are only able to pay for their education by taking out loans and living on a strict budget.
 The financial decisions and habits made as a student can make a major impact on future financial stability.
-Here are some suggestions I have learned through reading and experience to help steer towards good practices.
+Here are some personal finance tips for healthcare professionals I have learned through reading and experience to help steer towards good practices.

 Reduce overhead: We all have various possessions which drain money each month, including housing, utilities, and transportation.
 Consider living with a roommate, using energy saver appliances, carpooling to school, or finding a car with reasonable city gas mileage.
 Nowadays, the list includes entertainment services like Netflix (whose monthly price is increasing!) and a cell phone bill.
 With cell phones, there are actually a number of options to reduce the monthly bill, like leasing a phone, using an older model, or limiting a data plan.
 Just saving ten dollars per month, over the course of a year, becomes real money.